brianyaklin/brianyaklin.github.io/_posts/2021-09-09-ansible-playbook-execution-best-practices.md

         RouterB:
 ```

 Finally, the example playbook that I have is as shown below.
-The specific details about what each task does isn't important, whats important is that we have multiple tasks, some of which are related.
+The specific details about what each task does is not important, what is important is that we have multiple tasks, some of which are related.
 This will become more apparent in my explanation of the list-tasks flag later on.

 {% raw %}